n89cz/Nagidash/README.md

 TODO:

-1. Include also items which are in unknown state
+1. Include also items which are in unknown state - DONE

 2. In httpd errorlog is plenty of these errors: